USDevOps/mywechat-slack-group/guidelines/jobs_channel.md

-To better help you hiring and avoid spaming people in #jobs channel.
+To better help you hiring and avoid spaming people in #jobs channel, please checked PINNED messages.

 Here are some guidelines.
 Feel free to suggest via #suggestions channel.